yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 a = 12;
 ```

-If you try in the browser's console, you will find JavaScript won't report an error when the variable declaration omits `var`, but in the Cocos Creator project script, `var` of variable declaration can not be omitted, otherwise the compeler will report an error.
+If you try in the browser's console, you will find JavaScript won't report an error when the variable declaration omits `var`, but in the Cocos Creator project script, `var` of variable declaration can not be omitted, otherwise the compiler will report an error.

 ## Function